fastapi/fastapi/docs/en/docs/tutorial/query-params.md

     {!> ../../../docs_src/query_params/tutorial007_py310.py!}
     ```

-And when you open your browser at <a href="http://127.0.0.1:8000/docs" class="external-link" target="_blank">http://127.0.0.1:8000/docs</a>, you will that OpenAPI supports this too:
+And when you open your browser at <a href="http://127.0.0.1:8000/docs" class="external-link" target="_blank">http://127.0.0.1:8000/docs</a>, you will that OpenAPI supports this format of query parameter:

 <img src="/img/tutorial/path-params/image01.png">

-However, since the query parameters are decaled in the request as
+However, since the query parameters are declared in the request as

 ```
 http://127.0.0.1:8000/query/mixed-type-params?query=1&foo=bar&foo=baz